MolBIFFM/diana/README.md

 be compared with that of the remaining network.

-A community is exported if is significant according to any of the specified tests.
-Communities are exported in descending order of the number of proteins they contain.
+A community is exported if is significant according to any of the specified tests subject to correction for multiple testing.
+Communities are exported in descending order of the number of proteins they consist of.

 ```json
 {